-When I was in my 20’s I was living with a man and together we had few limits — I will call him Luke.
+When I was in my 20’s I was living with a man and together we had few limits — I will call him Drew

-Anyway Luke and I were always interested in pushing the boundaries of what was possible.
+Anyway Drew and I were always interested in pushing the boundaries of what was possible.

 This is what I wrote about how I felt at the time.

 To live with my partner is to live with my best friend, not only my friend but also my lover and teacher.
 He is the clown in my life, the brainteaser.